technicalagilecoach/SudokuSolver/Notes.md

 # Notes

 ## To Do
+- stop solver when consistency checks fail!
+In particular the one for candidates!
-- finish implementation of basic strategies
+- verify implementation of all implemented strategies
-  - check if all elements of the basic strategies from https://www.sudokuwiki.org/Sudoku.htm are covered
+  - check consistency of candidates more strictly!
+  - investigate HiddenQuadruplets strategy with Grid 7 puzzle
   - identify relevant puzzles for each strategy and improve tests
-- self check for candidates == all free variables in an area must be available as candidate!
+- improve pdf output
+  - include name of puzzle, name of puzzle set, index in the set, ...
+  - e.g. output puzzle in dot format to open in solver from https://www.sudokuwiki.org - provide hyperlink
 - improve statistics, error checking and debug support
   - should be helpful -> locate the problematic code as precisely as possible
   - detect when puzzle can not be solved -> none of the strategies helps